 The XClarity Controller uses two network controllers.
 One network controller is connected to the dedicated management port and the other network controller is connected to the shared port.
 Each of the network controllers is assigned its own burned in MAC address.
 If DHCP is being used to assign an IP address to the XClarity Controller, when a user switches between network ports or when a failover from the dedicated network port to the shared network port occurs, a different IP address may be assigned to the XClarity Controller by the DHCP server.
 It is recommended that when using DHCP, users should use the host name to access the XClarity Controller rather than relying on an IP address.
-Even if the XClarity Controller network ports are not changed, the DHCP server could possibly assign a different IP address to the XClarity Controller when the DHCP lease expires, or when the XClarity Controller reboots.
-If a user needs to access the XClarity Controller using an IP address that will not change, the XClarity Controller should be configured for a static IP address rather than DHCP.
+Even if the XClarity Controller network ports are not changed, the DHCP server could possibly assign a different IP address to the XClarity Controller network ports are not changed, the DHCP server server could possibly assign a different IP address to the XClarity Controller using an IP address that will not change, the XClarity Controller should be configured for a static IP address rather than DHCP.